Understanding Sodium Hydroxide in Soap

 The truth about sodium hydroxide

 Sodium hydroxide is used in a lot of products from cosmetics, cleaning, and even food.
 Even in a concentrated effort to avoid lye, it's nearly impossible.
-The real about sodium hydroxide is that you can't make soap without it, and that's just not the case if you're making it from scratch.
-There is a melt-and-pour method if you don't want to deal with lye at all in your soap, but the soap base you meltdown has been made with it.
+The real truth about sodium hydroxide is that you can't make soap without it, and that's just not the case if you're making it from scratch.
+There is a melt-and-pour method if you don't want to deal with lye at all in your soap, but the soap base you melt down has been made with it.
 Thankfully, sodium hydroxide is only a small component alongside the other natural ingredients used to make soap.

 Herb'N Eden’s soap has been through a curing process and the lye is no longer present in the finished product.
 It's better than an ingredient list full of chemicals you can't pronounce and that strip the skin of its natural oils.
 We give your skin the nourishment it needs to be healthy without cutting corners.
+Is sodium hydroxide safe in soap?
+Yes, because it transforms during the curing process, ensuring a gentle and nourishing product.

 Check us out!